University of Edinburgh: 18th and 19th century

 The Edinburgh Seven were the first group of matriculated undergraduate female students at any British university.
-Led by Sophia Jex-Blake, they began studying medicine at the University of Edinburgh in 1869.
-Although the university blocked them from graduating and qualifying as doctors, their campaign gained national attention and won them many supporters, including Charles Darwin.
-Their efforts put the rights of women to higher education on the national political agenda, which eventually resulted in legislation allowing women to study at all Scottish universities in 1889.
+Led by Sophia Jex-Blake, they began studying medicine in Edinburgh in 1869.
+The women faced months of harassment and bullying from professors, students, and the public, which culminated in the Surgeons' Hall riot of November 1870.
+Although the university blocked them from graduating, their campaign gained national attention and won them many supporters, including Charles Darwin.
+Their efforts put the rights of women to higher education on the national political agenda, which resulted in the Medical Act 1876 enabling women to practise medicine, and eventually in legislation allowing women to study at all Scottish universities in 1889.
 The university admitted women to graduate in medicine in 1893.
-In 2015, the Edinburgh Seven were commemorated with a plaque at the university, and in 2019 they were posthumously awarded with medical degrees.
+In 2015, the Edinburgh Seven were commemorated with a plaque at the university, and in 2019 they were posthumously granted medical degrees.